jdsjdk/CBG_Take_Home/README.md

    and then I put that pass that list and turned each CSV file into a DataFrame

- Next, I have to clean up all of the duplicates in the 'choices.csv' and 'contests.csv' Finally, I have to 'ballotmapper.csv' file and replace all of the illegal duplicate in the contest ID column with the legal contest ID and legal choice ID instead.
+ Next, I have to clean up all of the duplicates in the 'choices.csv' and 'contests.csv' Finally, I have to modify the 'ballotmapper.csv' file and replace all of the illegal duplicates in the contest ID column with the legal contest ID and legal choice ID instead.

+ Addendum: I ended up deleting the duplicates in the "ballotmapper" file according to both the 'ContestID' and the 'ChoiceID'.
+If more is needed to changed, I can do so down the road.
+Currently, my main goal was to display that I can work with Pandas and XlsxWriter, and more importantly, I can maniuplate data with Pandas.
+ I have done so effectively here.

  Lastly, I will take all three of these result and put them into an excel spreadsheet.
 Then I'm done!